 - Improve thoracic (upper back) mobility.
 The more mobility your upper back has, the less likely your shoulder will impinge when moving.
 Your upper back, shoulder blade, and arm must work together when moving.
 Tightness in the upper back will throw this system off.

-- For a complete list of My Top 8 Stretches to Eliminate Neck, Upper Back, and Shoulder Pain, subscribe to my e-mail list by entering your e-mail address and first name. http://www.thephysicaltherapyadvisor.com/?p=118 You will automatically gain access to this FREE resource.
+- Be sure to check out My Top 8 Stretches to Eliminate Neck, Upper Back, and Shoulder Pain.
+By subscribing to my e-mail list, you will automatically gain access to this FREE resource.
 Download the .pdf file, which is full of photos and exercise instructions, to get started!

 Strengthen the Rotator Cuff: